aaliyahSHF/FLERD-mapping/README.md

 If two people edit the same record at the same time, the most recent save wins.

-The simple `Anyone` Apps Script deployment is convenient for sharing & multiple devices, but not private.
+The `Anyone` Apps Script deployment is convenient for sharing & multiple devices, but not private.
 Anyone who obtains the web-app URL could potentially submit data.
 For a private production deployment, one couldddd add authentication/access control.

 ## Pasture boundary accuracy